afair/girders.org/_posts/2018-07-28-php-guide-to-http-api-requests.md

 On an error, it returns FALSE.
 When testing for FALSE in PHP, remember to use the `===` or "three-qual" operator.
-Unfortunately, is also swallows the page, so if a detailed error message is on the body of the page--which is a proper response--there is no way to see it.
+Unfortunately, is also swallows the response data, so if a detailed error message is on the body of the page--which is a proper response--there is no way to see it.